POPiS

-Since the failed negotiations between the two parties in 2005/2006, the Civic Platform and Law and Justice have become bitter opponents.
+On October 26, 2005, a confrontation between the two parties took place in the Sejm.
+Civic Platform (PO) put forward Bronisław Komorowski, not supported by Law and Justice (PiS), as a candidate for Speaker of the Sejm.
+However, the candidate backed by PiS, MP Marek Jurek, was elected instead, while Bronisław Komorowski became Deputy Speaker.
+PO leader Donald Tusk then questioned the possibility of forming a joint government between PiS and PO.
+Since the failed negotiations between the two parties in 2005–2006, the Civic Platform and Law and Justice have become bitter opponents.
 The Polish political scene has since been dominated by the rivalry of these two groups.
 The prospects of any collaboration between these two parties in the immediate future appear to be slight.
+In May 2006, Law and Justice instead successfully negotiated a coalition agreement with the controversial Samoobrona and League of Polish Families parties.